zenml-io/zenml/examples/kserve_deployment/README.md

 as little code as possible to deploy your custom models.

 The Pytorch pipeline consists of the following steps:
-* importer - Load the MNIST handwritten digits dataset from the torchvision library
+* importer - Load the MNIST handwritten digits dataset from the TorchVision library
 * train - Train a neural network using the training set.
-The network is defined in the `net.py` file in pytorch folder.
+The network is defined in the `net.py` file in the Pytorch folder.
 * evaluate - Evaluate the model using the test set.
 * deployment_trigger - Verify if the newly trained model exceeds the threshold and if so, deploy the model.
 * model_deployer - Deploy the trained model to the KServe model server using the TorchServe runtime.